hydephp/develop/docs/digging-deeper/navigation.md

 - To customize the navigation menu, use the setting `navigation.order` in the `hyde.php` config.
 - When customizing the navigation menu, you should use the [route key](core-concepts#route-keys) of the page.

-- To customize the sidebar, use the setting `sidebar_order` in the `docs.php` config.
+- To customize the sidebar, use the setting `sidebar.order` in the `docs.php` config.
 - When customizing the sidebar, can use the route key, or just the [page identifier](core-concepts#page-identifiers) of the page.

 ### Changing the priorities

-The `navigation.order` and `sidebar_order` settings allow you to customize the order of the pages in the navigation menus.
+The `navigation.order` and `sidebar.order` settings allow you to customize the order of the pages in the navigation menus.

 #### Basic syntax for changing the priorities